Abedalnabi/react-qustions/Components-lifecycle.md

   - When does the component re-render in React?

 - Which hook do we use to run code after the component mounted ?
-- how can we run code when the component is unmounted in functional component?
+- How can we run code when the component is unmounted in functional component?
 - What is the empty array meaning in useEffect hook?
-- which line of code means that component will re-render after any state changes?
+- Which line of code means that component will re-render after any state changes?
   - useEffect(() => { console.log('hello world') }, []);
   - useEffect(() => { console.log('hello world') });
   - useEffect(() => { console.log('hello world') }, [state]);
-- which line of code means that the component will re-render once?
+- Which line of code means that the component will re-render once?
   - useEffect(() => { console.log('hello world') }, []);
   - useEffect(() => { console.log('hello world') });
   - useEffect(() => { console.log('hello world') }, [state]);